BenchRobotics/Draw_on_OLED/README.md

 ## Hardware Wiring

-Connect the SSD1306 OLED display to the ESP32 using I2C:
+Connect the SSD1306 OLED or the SH1107 OLED display to the ESP32 using I2C:

 | OLED Pin | ESP32 Pin |
 |----------|----------|